Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Results

 \subsubsection{Performance result SATD categorization}

-Figure~\ref{fig:group-multiclass-satd} offers insight into the precision, recall, and F1-score of these approaches, focused on various SATD categorization methodologies for multiclass classification, and provides insight into how effectively these compiled approaches differentiate between types like design debt, requirement debt, documentation debt, test debt, defect debt, and others.
-The metrics provide insights into how effectively these approaches perform in a multiclass classification scenario, where distinguishing between different categories of SATD is more complex than a binary classification.
+Figure~\ref{fig:group-multiclass-satd} offers insight into the precision, recall, and F1 score of these techniques, focused on various SATD categorization methodologies for multiclass classification, and provides insight into how effectively these compiled techniques differentiate between types like design debt, requirement debt, documentation debt, test debt, defect debt, and others.
+The metrics provide insights into how effectively these techniques perform in a multiclass classification scenario, in which distinguishing among different categories of SATD is more complex than in binary classification.

-NLP approaches demonstrate a low Recall of 0.11 and an F1-score of 0.16, indicating significant difficulty in capturing true SATD instances and missing many relevant examples.
+Heuristic-based techniques demonstrate a relatively high precision of 0.59 but a very low recall of 0.11 and an F1 score of 0.16, indicating significant difficulty in capturing true SATD instances and missing many relevant examples.
 This limitation affects their effectiveness in real-world applications, particularly in complex multiclass classification tasks.
-In contrast, ML approaches show notable improvement, achieving a Precision of 0.75 and a Recall of 0.57, resulting in a balanced F1-score of 0.52.
-These results suggest that ML models provide better accuracy in SATD classification, although they still miss a considerable number of true positive cases, as indicated by the Recall.
+In contrast, ML techniques show notable improvement, achieving a precision of 0.68 and a recall of 0.56, resulting in a more balanced F1 score of 0.52.
+These results suggest that ML models achieve higher accuracy in SATD classification than heuristics, although they still miss a considerable number of true positives, as indicated by the recall.

-DL approaches perform well across all metrics, with a strong Precision of 0.77 and a high Recall of 0.76.
-However, the F1-score of 0.62 suggests that while they successfully capture most true positives, there is still potential for improvement in balancing false positives and false negatives.
-Interestingly, Transformer-based approaches, despite being more advanced, exhibit slightly lower overall performance in this instance, with a Precision of 0.69, Recall of 0.59, and an F1-score of 0.54.
-While transformers typically excel in complex text classification tasks, these results may reflect the influence of model configuration or data characteristics on their performance in this specific SATD identification task.
-Nonetheless, transformers still outperform NLP approaches and are comparable to ML models in this context.
+DL techniques perform well, achieving a precision of 0.70 and a recall of 0.75, yielding an F1 score of 0.59.
+This indicates that DL models capture most true positives (high recall) while maintaining reasonable precision; however, the overall balance (F1) remains moderate-higher than ML (0.52) but slightly below Transformer (0.61).
+Transformer-based techniques, despite being more advanced, achieved a precision of 0.66, a recall of 0.65, and an F1 score of 0.61.
+While their performance is not markedly higher than that of DL in this setting, Transformers demonstrate consistent, balanced results, outperforming heuristic approaches and ML models and providing comparable effectiveness to DL, with a slightly higher F1 score.
+While Transformer typically excels in complex text classification tasks, these results may reflect the influence of model configuration or data characteristics on its performance in this specific SATD identification task.
+Nonetheless, Transformer clearly outperforms Heuristic-based techniques, achieves higher overall scores than ML models, and performs on par with DL approaches, with a slightly better F1 score.